1988 Winnetka attacks: Final year

 Dann purchased a .22-caliber Beretta 21A Bobcat at the end of December 1987.
 In March 1988, she stopped attending her appointments with the psychiatrist and behavior therapist.
 At the same time, Dann began to make preparations for the attacks.
 She stole library books on poisons, and diluted arsenic and other chemicals from a lab.
 She also shoplifted clothes and wigs to disguise herself and was arrested for theft on one occasion.
 Both her psychiatrist and her father tried to persuade Dann to enter the hospital as an inpatient, but she refused.

 Dann continued to make numerous hang-up phone calls to her former in-laws and babysitting clients.
-Eventually, the calls escalated to death threats, telling her babysitting clients that their children were going to die and eventually called Steve Witt down in Arizona and threatened him as well.
+Eventually, the calls escalated to death threats, telling her babysitting clients that their children were going to die.
+She eventually called Steve Witt and threatened him as well.
 However, some victims of her phone calls were chosen at random and had no connection to her at all.
 Once Dann called the family of a boy who'd won a spelling bee and told them she would kill their son.
 In May 1988, a letter, later confirmed to have been sent by Dann, was sent to the hospital administration where her ex-boyfriend worked, again accusing him of sexual assault.
-Assistant US Attorney Janet Johnson considered charging Dann with making threatening interstate phone calls.
-Johnson said she'd been in the legal profession a long time and still found the taped calls "frightening to listen to."
-Police were unable to convince Norman Wasserman to hand over his daughter's guns.
-However, Steve Witt, fearful of publicity, and concerned about Dann getting bail and then attempting to fulfill her death threats, decided to wait until other charges were filed in Illinois.
+Assistant US Attorney Janet Johnson considered charging Dann with making threatening interstate phone calls, which she described as "frightening to listen to."
+Police were unable to convince Norman Wasserman to surrender his daughter's guns.
+Witt, fearful of publicity, and concerned about Dann getting bail and then attempting to fulfill her death threats, decided to wait until other charges were filed in Illinois before reporting her threats.
 That same month, a janitor found Dann lying in the fetal position inside a garbage bag in a trash room.
-This precipitated a search of her room and her departure back to Glencoe.
-FBI agents arrived to question Dann about the threatening phone calls to Arizona but found that she was gone.
-Since the case was considered a low-priority one, they didn't bother pursuing it further.
+This precipitated a search of her room and her departure back to her parent's home in Glencoe.
+FBI agents arrived at her vacated apartment to question Dann about the threatening phone calls to Witt but since the case was considered a low-priority one, they did not bother searching for her further.